-Grant Award Amount: Any award made pursuant to this solicitation is dependent upon the receipt and availability of grant awards and any requirements/conditions attached thereto.
-Please see Appendix B for the FY19 Funding Chart that lists the State and FVPSA award amounts that each agency is eligible to apply for.
+Please note that the Criminal Justice Coordinating Council has not approved individual allocation amounts for this solicitation.
+Any award made pursuant to this solicitation is dependent upon the receipt and availability of federal grant awards and any requirements/conditions attached thereto.

-Grant Award Period: The grant award period covers July 1, 2018 through June 30, 2019.
-The funding sources are the Georgia State Appropriations and the Family Violence Prevention and Services Act Grant Program.
-If the funds appropriated are reduced or eliminated by the Georgia State Legislature or the Administration for Children and Families, CJCC may immediately terminate or reduce the grant award by written notice to the grantee.
+Grant Award Period: The grant award period covers July 1, 2018 through June 30, 2021.
+The funding source is the Family Violence Prevention and Services Grant Program.
+If the funds appropriated are reduced or eliminated by the Administration for Children and Families, CJCC may immediately terminate or reduce the grant award by written notice to the grantee.
 Termination or reduction will not apply to allowable costs already incurred by the grantee to the extent that funds are available for payment of such costs.